huishenlab/iscream/htslib.md

 ## Getting htslib headers

-The system or user installation of htslib provides the headers iscream needs for compilation and running.
 You or your system administrator can install htslib with the system package manager which usually sets `PKG_CONFIG_PATH` automatically.
 On MacOS you can get htslib with the Homebrew package manager.
 On HPC systems, htslib may be provided as a module.
 Make sure these methods also set the `PKG_CONFIG_PATH`.

 If you aren't able to install htslib development libraries system-wide for lack of admin permissions, you can install them from other channels.
-Once set up, you can use the install methods from the README to install iscream.
+We recommend [pixi](#pixi) or [conda](#conda) since their htslib is compiled with [*libdeflate*](https://github.com/ebiggers/libdeflate) support and is faster than htslib without *libdeflate*.
+If you're compiling your own htslib, compile *libdeflate* first and then htslib.
+You can also use Rhtslib, but we've found this has poorer performance than a standard htslib installation, both with and without *libdeflate*.

 ### Conda/miniconda/mamba/micromamba